How Much Does It Cost to Charge a Hyundai Kona Electric

 Frequently Asked Questions

-How much does it cost to charge Hyundai Kona Electric?
+How much does it cost to charge a Hyundai Kona Electric per month?

-How long does charging usually take for Hyundai Kona Electric?
+How much more does public charging cost for Hyundai Kona Electric?

-Typical windows are 41-54 hours on Level 1, 6-9 hours on Level 2, and around 29 minutes to reach 80% on DC fast charging.
+Typical planning windows are around 41-54 hours on Level 1, 6-9 hours on Level 2, and about 29 minutes to 80% on DC fast charging when station and battery conditions are favorable.

 Calculate your exact Hyundai Kona Electric charging costs in your area